Sultana-akther20/first-project/README.md

 ##known bugs:

 iframe wasn't working because I manually typed iframe and got the link from google and could not copy the link, so I copied web address.
 After doing this it appears the hole content of all side with map.
 I used overflow hidden but it didn't work. then my friend showed me how to get the iframe and it is working now nicely.
+I tried to make my website resposive for all devices but it wasn't working, then I tried many ways to fix this.
+At the end I found I put closing curley bracket for media query and I add the detailes I want the website to show outside the closing curley bracket.
+That's why it wasn't working.

 ##content: